 \subsection{FLC and compactness}

-In this section we extend a standard result, that compactness is equivalent to FLC, for pattern spaces.
+In this section we extend a standard result \cite{Rob04}, that compactness is equivalent to FLC, but for general pattern spaces with the local topology.
 For compactness, we use the equivalent condition of being complete and totally bounded (\cite[Theorem 39.9]{Wil04}).
 Recall that a uniform space is \textbf{totally bounded} if, for all \(e = \Phi(B,U) \in \mathscr{U}'\), there exists some finite cover \(\{A_1,\ldots,A_n\}\) of \(\Omega\) such that, for each \(i\), we have \(A_i \times A_i \subseteq e\).
 In other words, it is a covering of \(\Omega\) by finitely many \(e\)-small sets.
-To extend to pattern spaces, rather than just hulls (or orbit closures) of single patterns, we define the notion of FLC also for pattern spaces:
+To extend this beyond hulls (or orbit closures) of single patterns, we define the notion of FLC also for pattern \emph{spaces}: